May 05, 2023

 git rebase master

 If you are just starting out with GIT, it can be hard to remember even the basic commands.
 For that reason, we’ve put together a GIT cheat sheet to help you master the software.
-Save the file to your devices or print it out so you’ll always have it ready when you’re stuck.
+Save the file to your devices or print it out so you’ll always have it ready when you’re stuck remembering GIT commands.

 Learning basic GIT commands will go a long way for developers as they can easily control the projects’ source code.
-It might take some time to remember all of them, but hopefully, our GIT cheat sheet will be helpful for you.
+It might take some time to commit to remembering all of them, but hopefully, our GIT cheat sheet will be helpful for you.

 Practice those commands and make the most of your developing skills!
 Good luck!